Basel further reins in banks' use of capital models

-Regulators want to cut complexity and inconsistency in capital requirements among big banks that use their own models, rather than methods set out by regulators, to add up credit risks.
+Regulators want to cut complexity and inconsistency in capital requirements among big banks that use their own models, as opposed to methods set out by regulators, to add up credit risks.

 Models typically point to lower capital requirements, a big advantage as credit risk accounts for 70 percent of a bank's capital buffer.
 Regulators suspect big banks of using models to make capital ratios appear stronger than they are.

-The proposals from the Basel Committee of banking supervisors, whose rules are applied in all the world's main financial centers, mark a further erosion in the use of models.
+The proposals from the Basel Committee of banking supervisors, whose rules are applied in all the world's main financial centres, mark a further erosion in the use of models.

 Banks fear a "Basel IV" or step change in capital requirements compared with Basel III, which was introduced after the 2007-09 financial crisis.